Lincoln Zvasiya

 Lincoln Zvasiya (born 25 February 1991) is a Zimbabwean professional footballer, who plays as a defender for CAPS United and the Zimbabwe national team.

 Career

 Club

 Born in Harare, Zvasiya began his career with the Aces Youth Soccer Academy.
 After leaving Aces Youth he joined his first senior club when he signed for 2008 Zimbabwe Premier Soccer League winners Monomotapa United.
 After a year with Monomotapa, Zvasiya had a short stint with Platinum before leaving them in the middle of 2013 to join South African club Kaizer Chiefs.

-With Kaizer Chiefs he won the 2012–13 Premier Soccer League and the 2012–13 Nedbank Cup before departing on loan to join Greek side OFI Crete in July 2013.
+With Kaizer Chiefs he won the 2012–13 Premier Soccer League and the 2012–13 Nedbank Cup before departing on loan to join Greek side OFI in July 2013.
 He returned to Kaizer Chiefs in December 2013 but was released nine months later.
 After spending September to December 2014 without a club, Zvasiya agreed to join Harare City in 2015 but was released a few months later.
 In 2016, Zvasiya joined ZPC Kariba.